Two Year Olds

 Milestones: potty training; hand washing; teeth brushing; self-serving at meals; and, dressing themselves.

-Parents will receive a daily Lift-Off sheet that will inform you of your child’s activities for that day and invitations and notes regarding classroom opportunities.
+Parents will receive a daily updates about their day on the brightwheel app.
 Outside the room you will find a parent information board that will inform you of our daily schedule, menus, along with information about our weekly curriculum.

 Children in this age group are either in the process of potty training or are potty trained.